-Selling your car may the be fastest way to get out of debt and clean up your financial mess, but it can also be confusing, overwhelming, and even a little scary.
-Before you decide to sell your car, here are 7 simple steps you can follow to make sure you’re ready to sell the car, the process is as easy as possible, and both you and the buyer are happy with the outcome.
+However, selling a car on your own can be confusing, overwhelming, and even a little scary.
+Therefore, before you decide to sell your car, here are 7 easy-to-follow steps to make sure you’re ready to sell the car, the process is as smooth as possible, and both you and the buyer are happy with the outcome.

 Step 1: Know the Market and Price Your Car

 Before you decide to sell your car, you first need to find out what your current make and model is selling for.
 There is a difference between what your car may be valued at and what the car is actually selling for.
 This doesn’t necessarily mean the car is selling for less than the reported value, but rather has to do with how much of a demand there is for your current vehicle.
 If there are a lot of people wanting that car, it will drive your selling price above the current value!
 If no one wants your car (a Pinto) then your car is only going to sell below what the current value is set at.